Do Birth Control Pills Really Work for Endometriosis?

 Surgery to remove the endometrial lesions is one therapy for managing the endometriosis.
 However, even after surgery, most people experience recurrence (having endometriosis come back after surgery) within 5 to 10 years.5

 Because endometrial tissue responds to hormones, therapies often include birth control pills, which regulate levels of female hormones.
 Different women respond differently to various kinds of birth control pills, and it can be frustrating to find a pill that works to provide relief for endometriosis symptoms.

 To date, few studies have looked at the efficacy of different kinds of pills, or whether these pills can reduce endometriosis symptoms at all.5

 Do birth control pills help?

-A recent report looked at multiple studies to understand how well birth control pills help with endometriosis – in reducing pain, increasing quality of life, and reducing recurrence of the disease after surgery.
+A 2019 report looked at multiple studies to understand how well birth control pills help with endometriosis – in reducing pain, increasing quality of life, and reducing recurrence of the disease after surgery.
 The results provide important guidance for doctors and patients in the most effective treatments for endometriosis.6

 In considering several studies from various scientific journals, the researchers came to a few conclusions: 6,7

 - Period pain